open-telemetry/opentelemetry-collector-contrib/receiver/datadogreceiver/README.md

 receivers:
   datadog:
     endpoint: 0.0.0.0:8126
+    read_timeout: 60s
 ```

 ### endpoint (Optional)
-The UDP address and port on which this receiver listens for traces on
+The address and port on which this receiver listens for traces on

 Default: `0.0.0.0:8126`